cetc2016/cetc2016.github.io/index.md

 ##<a name="home-welcome">Welcome</a>##

-We are pleased to invite you to  **CETC 2016**, to be held in Lisbon during 3th – 5th February 2016.
+We are pleased to invite you to  **CETC 2016**, to be held in Lisbon during 15th – 17th June 2016.

 CETC 2016 is a premier conference in the broad field of Electronics, Telecommunications and Computers.
 The aim of the conference is to provide a